 Centre of a legendary winegrowing region, this vibrant and sophisticated city is a top gourmet and culture destination.

 Half the city is now World Heritage site.
-World-class architects have designed striking new buildings: the Herzog & de Meuron stadium, decanter-shaped La Cite du Vin and the Bosc bridge across the River.
+World-class architects have designed striking new buildings: the Herzog & de Meuron stadium, decanter-shaped La Cite du Vin, one of the best wine museums in the world, and the Bosc bridge across the River.